-7.-(1) Having consulted the Education and Training Committee the Council shall make rules in connection with registration and the register, and as to the payment of fees.

-(2)Subject to article 7A, the rules shall, in particular, make provision as to-

-- (a) the form and keeping of the register; - (b) the procedure for the making, alteration and deletion of entries in the register; - (c) the form and manner in which applications are to be made and the fee to be charged- - (i) for registration, renewal of registration and readmission to the register, - (ii) for the making of any additional entry in the register, and - (iii) for registration to lapse; - (d) the documentary and other evidence which is to accompany applications of the kind mentioned in sub-paragraph (c).

-(3) Before determining or varying any fees mentioned in paragraph (2)(c) the Council shall consult the Education and Training Committee and such of those persons mentioned in article 3(14) as it considers appropriate.
+- 7.-(1) Having consulted the Education and Training Committee the Council shall make rules in connection with registration and the register, and as to the payment of fees. - (2) The rules shall, in particular, make provision as to- - (a) the form and keeping of the register; - (b) the procedure for the making, alteration and deletion of entries in the register; - (c) the form and manner in which applications are to be made and the fee to be charged- - (i) for registration, renewal of registration and readmission to the register, - (ii) for the making of any additional entry in the register, and - (iii) for registration to lapse; - (d) the documentary and other evidence which is to accompany applications of the kind mentioned in sub-paragraph (c). - (3) Before determining or varying any fees mentioned in paragraph (2)(c) the Council shall consult the Education and Training Committee and such of those persons mentioned in article 3(14) as it considers appropriate. - (4) Rules under this article shall not provide for fees to be charged in respect of a person's registration in exercise of entitlement under article 13A (visiting health or social work21 professionals from relevant European States).22